Daniel-Kwasi-Kpeglo/DKK2022/README.md

 - 👋 Hi, I’m @DKK2022
 - 👀 I’m interested in Data Science and Data Analytics
-- 🌱 I’m currently learning SQL and Tableau
+- 🌱 I've over 5 years exeperience in Data handling
 - 💞️ I’m looking to collaborate on proects involving machine learning using Python
 - 📫 How to reach me daniel_kpeglo@yahoo.com and https://www.linkedin.com/in/daniel-kwasi-kpeglo-7873b422/